 Your office is about to get a new coat of paint or your retail space is undergoing redesigning, there are lots of things to keep in mind and your facilities department is in constant touch with the vendor to get the job done.
 Is that really about this only?
 There is one very important factor that is often overlooked.
-It is the color, itself.
+It is the colour, itself.

-This effect can be tactically used by you to reduce the heating and cooling costs.
-For example, if you live in colder places, painting an entryway with a warm color will cause people to think your building is a few degrees warmer.
+This effect can be tactically used by you to reduce heating and cooling costs.
+For example, if you live in colder places, painting an entryway with a warm colour will cause people to think your building is a few degrees warmer.
 This may reduce the size of the hole in your pockets through which you pay your energy bills to keep your office warm.

-The illusions created by combinations of colors can deceive the viewer and that can work to your advantage if used cleverly.
+The illusions created by combinations of colours can deceive the viewer and that can work to your advantage if used cleverly.
 But they can also cause unfortunate effects if you don’t look for trap